Chief Administrative Officerrenee.email@example.com

 Associate Vice-President, Research Oversight and Compliancelorraine.email@example.com

-Professor Ferris provides academic leadership in the areas of research oversight and compliance and oversees the Research Oversight and Compliance Office (ROCO).
+Professor Ferris oversees the Research Oversight and Compliance Office (ROCO) and provides academic leadership in the areas of research oversight and compliance.
 ROCO includes human and animal research ethics, environmental health and safety, and research financial reporting and audit.
-The role of ROCO is to ensure that the University adheres to all research-related ethical, legal and financial reporting requirements so that the University’s world class researchers and trainees can conduct their work in an ethical, safe and responsible environment.
+The role of ROCO is to ensure that the University adheres to all research-related ethical, legal and financial reporting requirements so that the University’s world class researchers can conduct their work in an ethical, safe and responsible environment.

 In addition to ROCO’s oversight role, Professor Ferris also coordinates the University’s internal processes pertaining to allegations of research misconduct and she works closely with the academic divisions to increase awareness of the importance of research integrity and the responsible conduct of research.
 Professor Ferris is the University’s delegated authority for the review and management of significant conflict of interest declarations for NIH-funded research.

-Professor Ferris is a tenured Full Professor in the Dalla Lana School of Public Health and a Senior Scientist at the Institute for Clinical Evaluative Sciences.
+Professor Ferris is a tenured Professor in the Dalla Lana School of Public Health and an Adjunct Scientist at the Institute for Clinical Evaluative Sciences.
 She holds a PhD in psychology and two LL.M degrees (Alternative Dispute Resolution and Administrative Law).
 Her research interests include public health, medico-legal policy, women’s health and health services research.
-She has served as President for the World Association of Medical Editors (WAME), serves as the Chair of the WAME Ethics and Policy Committee, and is on the editorial boards of Medicine and Law, Research Integrity and Peer Review and International Journal of Occupational and Environmental Medicine.
+She has served as President for the World Association of Medical Editors (WAME), is now a WAME Trustee.
+She is the Chair of the WAME Ethics and Policy Committee.
+Professor Ferris is on the editorial boards of Medicine and Law, Research Integrity and Peer Review and International Journal of Occupational and Environmental Medicine.

 Prior to joining the Office of the Vice-President, Research and Innovation, Professor Ferris served as the Associate Vice-Provost, Health Sciences Policy and Strategy and as a Special Advisor to the Vice-President, Research and Innovation.